Your complete guide to purchase and purchase order management

 Companies keep track of their accounts payable using an account in their general ledger.
 When a payment is made, the amount is debited from the accounts payable account and credited to cash.

 If you’re running a business, keeping your accounts payable is important.
-You need to make sure that you’re paying your creditors on time, but you also need to make sure that you’re not paying more than you need to.
+You need to ensure that you’re paying your creditors on time and not more than you need to.
 Negotiating favorable payment terms with your creditors can help you save money and improve your cash flow.

 How does the purchase order process work?